Skip to main content

 European to 1910

 • Seghers paid close attention to the use of light in this painting.
-He focused the work around the light of a single candle to create a strong contrast between the figure and the background.
-This technique is known as chiaroscuro (key-ah-ruh-scure-oh), or the contrasting use of lights and darks to make a subject look three-dimensional.
+He focused the work around the light of a candle to create a strong contrast between the figure and the background.

-• When the NCMA purchased this painting, the figure’s dress was blue!
-The original red dress had been painted over with blue years after the original work was completed.
-X-ray imaging revealed that Seghers actually created this work of art by painting over an existing painting of a nude woman.
+• The female figure’s dress was blue when the NCMA purchased this painting.
+The original red dress had been repainted blue years after the original work was completed.
+X-ray imaging revealed that the artist created this work by painting over an existing painting of a nude woman.

-• NCMA conservators restored the figure’s dress to its original red color and cleaned the painting using simple tools, including solvents and cotton swabs.
+• NCMA conservators restored the figure’s dress to its original red color.

 Learn More

-Artist Gerard Seghers spent part of his artistic training in Italy studying the work of Caravaggio, an artist known for his theatrical approach to light.
-In The Lute Player, Seghers incorporates dramatic lighting by placing a single source of light—a candle—in the foreground, which creates deep shadows around the figure.
-Seghers uses an art technique called chiaroscuro, which uses the contrast between the light and dark areas of the painting to draw attention to the figure’s light-toned skin, her facial expression, and the details of her clothing.
+Flemish painter Gerard Seghers spent part of his artistic training in Italy studying the work of Caravaggio.
+Caravaggio was an artist known for his theatrical approach to light.
+In this work Seghers incorporated dramatic lighting by placing a single source of light (a candle) in the foreground.
+This created deep shadows around the figure.
+The artist used a technique called chiaroscuro to create contrast between the light and dark areas of the painting.
+This contrast brings attention to the figure’s light-toned skin, her facial expression, and the details of her clothing.
+The contrasting tones also make her appear to be three-dimensional.

 When this painting was acquired by the NCMA in 2016, the figure’s dress was blue.
-Art conservators at the NCMA discovered that the original red dress had been over-painted blue long after the artist created this painting.
+Art conservators at the NCMA discovered that the original red dress had been painted blue long after the artist created the painting.
 Their analysis also revealed that the artist had reused an older painting.
-The figure in The Lute Player was painted over the original depiction of a seated nude figure (upside down), which is only visible with X-ray imaging.
-The X-ray images also revealed the remnants of a textured border along the top and right sides of the canvas as well as the painting’s stretcher and canvas tacks.
+The Lute Player was painted over the original depiction of a seated nude figure (upside down).
+This is only visible with X-ray imaging.
+The X-ray images also revealed the remnants of a textured border along the top and right sides of the canvas.
+NCMA conservators used solvents and cotton swabs to clean the painting and restore the figure’s dress to its original red color.

 Additional Resources